Stages Learning Materials

 In addition to our print-based and physical autism education materials, Stages hosts a rich online resource with 100’s of articles, tools, lesson plans, research and reference materials.
 This original content is created in partnership with students from the Harvard Graduate School of Education, and features guest posts from the industry’s most respected professionals and influencers.

-Perhaps the most exciting new phase in Stages 23 year history is the development of the Language Builder Academic Readiness Intervention System (ARIS).
+Perhaps the most exciting new phase for Stages is the development of the Language Builder Academic Readiness Intervention System (ARIS).
 ARIS pairs our full line of cards, manipulatives and games with 202 comprehensive, easy to follow lesson plans, as well as data-keeping sheets, home communication sheets, activity sheets, a behavior management system, assessments and an extensive implementation guide.
-These tools create the most complete Early Autism Education curriculum available today.
+Aris is the most complete Early Autism Education curriculum available today.
 The first ARIS lesson box was released in September of 2019 and has now seen a full year of testing, with extremely positive reviews.
-The 2nd lesson box will be released toward the end of 2020, rounding out our complete, adoptable classroom curriculum, which will transform early autism education.
+The 2nd lesson box will be released in early 2021, rounding out our complete classroom curriculum, to transform early autism education.

 We look forward to many more decades of innovation to support the learning needs of children on the autism spectrum.
 We believe every child can learn and thrive.
 We believe information and tools empower teachers to support student learning at the highest level.
 We are committed to continued innovation in furtherance of equity and access to the best possible education for children on the autism spectrum.